 Deciding how long you hope the trust lasts and setting conditions for when to wrap up the trust are also important.

-Each circumstance is unique, so boilerplate and templates must be avoided.
+Each circumstance is unique, so boilerplate estate planning documents and templates must be avoided.
 Making a mistake in the formation can set up loved ones for crisis down the road and sometimes relationships never recover when conflicts flair over inheritances.